bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 permalink: /about
 ---

-“Logic can get you from A to Z; **IMAGINATION can get you everywhere.**” - Einstein.
+“Logic can get you from A to Z; **IMAGINATION** can get you everywhere.” - Einstein.